 Besides the food you eat, the fluids you consume also contain calories.
 This is why it is important to pay attention to your intake as regular branded beverages typically contain a lot of calories.
 The high sugar content, in addition to the dairy and fat content, could easily amount to a small-to-medium sized meal without any of the nutritional value.
 So, if you’re used to drinking your calories without knowing how much, you should definitely look to change that.

 In the pursuit of weight loss or for the love of experimentation, you may want to keep trying new and popular diets.
-This is a habit many struggles with as a misconception with weight loss or gain is that you can experience it quickly.
+This is a habit many struggle with as a misconception with weight loss or gain is that you can experience it quickly.
 In order to see results, you need to be consistent with your diet and shifting between food groups often does very little for your health.
-In fact, a common fad diet for weight loss is the mono-diet, which requires you to eat just one food type, for instance, fruits only.
+In fact, a common fad diet for weight loss is the mono diet, which requires you to eat just one food type, for instance, fruits only.
 This deprives your body of important nutrients and can cause a major health problem depending on the deficiency.

 When the goal is to maintain a healthy lifestyle, simply relying on body fitness food isn’t enough.
 How you consume your food is just as important and this is why you should take note of your eating habits and make the right changes.
 Even something as small as consistently snacking at the wrong hour can greatly disrupt your body’s ability to digest food properly.
-However, if your lifestyle or obligations don’t allow you the liberty to adhere to perfect eating habits, you should consider getting a customised diet from a specialist.
+However, if your lifestyle or obligations don’t allow you the liberty to adhere to perfect eating habits, you should consider getting a customized diet from a specialist.